Day 1: Arrive Inverness

 Return to Scrabster (1h30) and head south to Inverness.
 Dunrobin Castle, the scenic Black Isle and Cromarty Firth are just a few of the highlights on the way to Inverness.
 We have of course included a few optional walks.

 Your trip ends after breakfast.
 The return drive to Glasgow (3h30) or Aberdeen (2h30) is truly beautiful.

 Drive: approx. 185 miles to Glasgow, 100 miles to Aberdeen

 You can start your tour on any day.
 The best time of year is from early-April to late-October when the weather is best, most attractions are open and the days are long.
 The weather in winter is wild, the days are short, many attractions close and not all walks may be possible.
 You will have the place almost to yourselves though.

-We supply a detailed road book including walk descriptions, driving directions, maps, places to see and personal recommendations.
+We supply a detailed road book including walk descriptions, driving directions, a North Coast 500 map, places to see and personal recommendations.

 This holiday is graded easy to moderate overall.
 We offer a choice of walks each day so can choose to do as much or little as you wish.

 Car hire is not included as standard in your arrangements.
 You can either bring your own vehicle, or we can provide you with arrangements at an additional supplement.

 It is a requirement of booking this tour with Macs Adventure that you have suitable travel insurance which covers you for the activity and emergency evacuation and hospital care.

 The distances and ascent/ descents are approximations of the recommended routes.
 Please be prepared by packing all necessary items, for example, proper rain gear (jacket and pants), sun hat, sunscreen.
 Your information pack has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.